peppapighs/HE60/README.md

 - M2 3.5mm standoffs x8 (available at [KBDfans](https://kbdfans.com/collections/other-accessories/products/kbdfans-m2-3-countersunk-flat-head-screw-kit), and [Taobao](https://item.taobao.com/item.htm?_u=d20ikgunaje547))
 - M2 3mm flat head screws x16

-1. Attach the standoffs to the PCB using the M2 screws.
+1. Attach the standoffs to the PCB using the M2 screws. **Warning: The position of the standoff above the spacebar in v1.0 will interfere with the 7U stabilizer.
+Consider removing it if you are using the 7U layout.**

 ![Standoff](/doc/1-standoff.jpg)